 According to statistics, there were 1,155,792 Americans who have HIV as of 2014.
 To put that in perspective, the American population was 318.9 million in 2014.
 While this means that a very low percentage of Americans are infected, it’s still important to realize that anyone’s blood could potentially be contaminated and many Americans have HIV but don’t know they have it.
 In fact, an estimated 180,000 Americans above the age of 13 don’t know that they are infected with the condition but have HIV.

-It is possible for an individual to become infected with HIV if he or she come in contact with contaiminated blood and that blood is able to enter his or her body through an open wound or through another opening that allows the infected blood to reach his or her blood stream.
+It is possible for an individual to become infected with HIV if he or she comes in contact with contaminated blood and that blood is able to enter his or her body through an open wound or through another opening that allows the infected blood to reach the bloodstream.

 HIV can survive in dried blood for up to six days.

 Eventually, the HIV virus in an infected individual’s blood will die if the blood is outside the body.
 However, the virus can survive for as long as six days outside of the body before it dies and the blood is no longer capable of passing HIV and AIDS.
 How long the HIV virus will survive outside the body depends on a variety of factors including the temperature and pH of the environment in which the blood is found.